RogueRope/SurvivalGuide/volunteer.md

 Very simple, there's no-one employed, every participant, also the organizers pay for their ticket.
 We're in this boat together and we can make it conquer the seas or crash into a big ice cube.
 It's really up to us.

 So we need you to lend a hand.
-Please consider volunteering at least 1 time.
-Please take into account that most shifts don't require constant work.
-For example a kitchen shift is usually counted at 3 hours, but most of it is 'being there'.
+You will be required to volunteer at least 1 time.
+Please take into account that most shifts don't require a lot of work.

 There are countless other ways to get involved, including: